ReTeX/ReX/README.md

 # Samples

+You can try ReX live [here](https://s3bk.github.io/iReX/editor.html)!
+Simply type in a formula in the editor and click the display on the top to update the rendering.

-Note: Rex rendered all of these examples in SVG, but due to limitations in SVG rendering on GitHub, we need to convert them to PNG.
+Note: ReX rendered all of these examples in SVG, but due to limitations in SVG rendering on GitHub, we need to convert them to PNG.
 See the `samples/` folder for the original SVG source.

 ### The Quadratic Fromula